 Colleen picked up the phone from its cradle.
 “Hello?”

 “Travis?
 Is that you?
 Stop playing games.”
-No answer came and the breath became raspy.
+No answer came and the breathing became louder.

 “Colleen, I can’t open the door.
 I think it’s stuck.”
-Sandy turned the knob and bounced off the door from the other side, but it did not budge.
+Sandy turned the knob and bounced off the door from the other side, but it didn’t budge.

 “Look, I don’t know who this is, but don’t call here again.”
 She smashed the phone down.
 “Don’t break the door!
 I’m coming.”